 Raster Calculator is designed to execute a single-line algebraic expression using multiple tools and operators.
 When multiple tools or operators are used in one expression, the performance of this equation will generally be faster than executing each of the operators or tools individually.

-Using the Raster Calculator tool
+Use the Raster Calculator tool

-The Map Algebra language
+Map Algebra language

 The Map Algebra used in Raster Calculator has a syntax, or a set of rules, that must be followed to create a valid expression.
 If these rules are not adhered to, the expression may be invalid and will not execute, or you may get results you did not expect.